farscapian/clams-app-docker/README.md

 # LNPlay - Deploy a Private Lightning Network

+Visit [lnplay.guide](lnplay.guide) to learn more about this project.

 ```
 WARNING: This software is new and should be used for testing and evaluation only!
 ```